Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 On this screen, you can:

 - enter information about the user, such as their name, email address, and department
+- make the user a system administrator
+- make the user a report administrator (this allows the user to administer custom reports and graphs.
+The can create, edit, and delete reports and graphs, and can also access custom report data in 3rd party tools via OData)
 - make the user a portfolio viewer (SpiraPlan only).
 This controls who can access both the homepages of all portfolios and the enterprise homepage
-- make the user a system administrator
 - create their password, password reset question and answer.
 - if you want the user to be able to subscribe to items in the system as RSS feeds, you can check the "Enable RSS Feeds" checkbox (this will display a GUID token in the text-box)